Meratyn/jsav-exercise-player/README.md

 ## git branches

+`jaal1.1` is the 2022 development branch.

-`master` is the main development branch.
+`master` is the old development branch.

 `traky` is integration work for Data Structures and Algorithms Y (DSA Y) course.
 This version of JSAV Exercise player does not handle communication with the